lucy74310/lucy74310/README.md

 ### Hi there 👋

 I'm lucy, Bugwang Jo in korean name.
-I've been working on web backend developer for two and a half years.
+I've been working on backend developer for two and a half years.

 🔭 I’m currently developing checklist App using MongoDB and express for backend api and react-native for front.
 🌱 I’m currently studying spring boot too.